BoringBoredom/PC-Optimization-Hub/README.md

   - I called this category *clocking* rather than *overclocking* because in the end all you do is run your silicon at its safe capabilities (which may not always be *over*clocking due to temperatures, for example).
   - ## CPU
     - Download the bootable version of [Linpack Xtreme](https://www.techpowerup.com/download/linpack-xtreme/) and mount it to a USB stick.
     - Set your VCORE, VCCIO and VCCSA to what you consider safe 24/7 voltages for your hardware and set your LLC to flat.
+Generally, a higher VRM switching frequency results in more stable voltage at the cost of increased temperatures.
     - Set your All Core and Uncore (Cache) frequency to the *Processor Base Frequency* value displayed in the [Intel product database](https://ark.intel.com/content/www/us/en/ark.html).
 The reason for this is preventing your CPU from overheating by testing the waters first.
     - Boot into Linpack and stress test for a few minutes.
     - Monitor your temperatures and make sure you are below 80°C (you most likely will on stock frequency, unless your cooling is very bad).